aaronalbinson/fresh/src/pages/how-to-enter.md

       pay online via BACS to Cloud 9 Event Management Ltd (Fresh’s Holding Company) Sort Code 40-35-19 Account No 91441485.
 VAT Receipts will be issued for all payments.

+      – Information regarding purchasing replica trophies can be found on the 'Rules' page, which is located in the footer menu.
     type: text
 ---